San José de Maipo: Demographics

-According to the 2002 census of the National Statistics Institute, San José de Maipo spans an area of 4994.8 sqkmand has 13,376 inhabitants (6,947 men and 6,429 women).
+According to the 2002 census of the National Statistics Institute, San José de Maipo spans an area of 4994.8 sqkm and has 13,376 inhabitants (6,947 men and 6,429 women).
 Of these, 9,311 (69.6%) lived in urban areas and 4,065 (30.4%) in rural areas.
 The population grew by 14.9% (1,730 persons) between the 1992 and 2002 censuses.
 Its population density was then 6.9 PD/sqkm, making it the most sparsely populated commune in the region.

 Economy

 Economic activities in the commune include nonmetallic mining, including stone quarries, production of almonds and stone fruits, and crafts based on laja rock and alabaster, among others.
 Regional tourism is very important to the area; there are a great number of food and lodging establishments.
 In 2001 the commune was declared Zona de Interés Turístico Nacional (ZOIT) by the National Service of Tourism (SERNATUR).